 Cancer cells from some tumors (most commonly breast, prostate and lung cancers) can spread to the bone.
-When this happens it is called bone metastasis.
-Presence of these cancer cells in the bone can cause breakdown or wearing away of normal bone.
+When this happens, it is called bone metastasis.
+Cancer cells in the bone can cause breakdown or wearing away of normal bone.
 In turn, the affected bones become more fragile.
 They may be painful and can even break due to the damage from the cancer cells.
 Denosumab is a type of monoclonal antibody.
 It is a medicine designed to target a specific protein or cell – in this case, the target is a protein called RANKL, which is necessary for bone breakdown.
-By targeting RANKL, denosumab inhibits bone breakdown.
+By targeting RANKL, denosumab inhibits or stops bone breakdown.

 How to Take Denosumab

-Denosumab is given every 4 weeks by subcutaneous injection (SQ, given under the skin, similar to insulin) at a dose of 120 mg.
-In addition, your healthcare provider may have you take calcium and vitamin D supplements to help with your bone health and prevent your blood calcium levels from getting too low.
+Denosumab is usually given every 4 weeks by subcutaneous injection (SQ, given under the skin, similar to insulin).
+Your healthcare provider may have you take calcium and vitamin D supplements to help with your bone health and prevent your blood calcium levels from getting too low.
 Talk with your team about what doses are right for you.
 You should drink plenty of fluids while taking this medication.
 Try to drink 8-10 glasses of non-alcoholic, non-caffeinated liquids a day.

 Possible Side Effects of Denosumab